esnet/esnet-perfsonar-mesh/README.md

 Checkout this source code repository then make your changes under the *conf* directory.
 Commit your changes to this repository and they will automatically be published as JSON within 15 minutes.

-###Adding new mesh files
+###Adding New Mesh Files

-Any mesh file added to the *conf* directory with the extension _.conf_ will automatically get published by the scripts once you commit them.
+Any mesh file added to the *conf* directory with the extension *.conf* will automatically get published by the scripts once you commit them.

 Deploying
 ----------